Ivo Šlaus

-Ivo Šlaus (born 26 September 1931 in Split) is a nuclear and particle physicist and Distinguished Fellow of New Westminster College.
+Ivo Šlaus (26 September 1931 – 8 August 2026) was a Croatian nuclear and particle physicist and Distinguished Fellow of New Westminster College.

-Biography
+Life and career

-He earned a B.Sc. in Physics in 1954 from the University of Zagreb and a Ph.D. in physics in 1958 also from the University of Zagreb, Croatia.
-He has been a professor of Physics since 1967 and has held teaching posts at the Ruđer Bošković Institute, as well as several international universities including the University of California at Los Angeles (UCLA), Duke University, Georgetown University, Kyoto University and the Jožef Stefan International Graduate School in Ljubljana, Slovenia. Šlaus received national awards for research in 1962 and in 1969.
+Ivo Šlaus was born in Split on 26 September 1931.
+He earned a B.Sc. in Physics in 1954 from the Faculty of Science, University of Zagreb and a Ph.D. in physics in 1958 also from the University of Zagreb, Croatia.
+He was a professor of Physics since 1967 and held teaching posts at the Ruđer Bošković Institute, as well as several international universities including the University of California at Los Angeles (UCLA), Duke University, Georgetown University, Kyoto University and the Jožef Stefan International Graduate School in Ljubljana, Slovenia. Šlaus received national awards for research in 1962 and in 1969.

-Šlaus is honorary president of the World Academy of Art and Science, dean of Dag Hammarskjold University College of International Relations (Zagreb) and a former president of WAAS.
-He is also a member of the international advisory council of the Club of Rome and a former president of the Croatian Association of the Club of Rome.
+Šlaus was honorary president of the World Academy of Art and Science, dean of Dag Hammarskjold University College of International Relations (Zagreb) and a former president of WAAS.
+He was also a member of the international advisory council of the Club of Rome and a former president of the Croatian Association of the Club of Rome.
 His many scientific and diplomatic roles include: founding fellow of Academia Europaea; member of the Pugwash Council and former president of Croatian Pugwash; member of the managing board of the Balkan Political Club; chairman of the International Network of Centers for Sustainable Development; founder and former Executive Committee member of the European Physical Society; and a fellow of the World Innovation Foundation.
-As a former member of the Croatian parliament (2000–2003), he served on the board of the Committee for Education, Science and Culture, and in the role of the Chairman of the Subcommittee on Science, Technology and Higher Education.
-He is a Senior Network Member at the European Leadership Network (ELN).
+As a member of the Croatian parliament (2000–2003), he served on the board of the Committee for Education, Science and Culture, and in the role of the Chairman of the Subcommittee on Science, Technology and Higher Education.
+He was a Senior Network Member at the European Leadership Network (ELN).

+Šlaus died on 8 August 2026, at the age of 94.

+Work

-Šlaus has a distinguished record of ethical leadership.
-His professional leadership experience and memberships include:
+Šlaus had a distinguished record of ethical leadership.
+His professional leadership experience and memberships included: